ABOUT PATHWAYS FOR LIFE ACADEMY

 of study which builds independence, confidence, and success.

-unique schedule which reaches each student in the areas of
+hard planning a schedule which reaches each student in the areas of

-academics, fundamental survival skills in life, and
+academics, fundamental survival skills in life,

-interpersonal communication and thinking.
+interpersonal communication and critical/higher order thinking.

 What we offer at Pathways for Life Academy: